MicrosoftDocs/MIMDocs/MIMDocs/install-mim-service-portal-aadp.md

 ---
 # required metadata

-title: Install Microsoft Identity Manager Service and Portal in organizations licensed for Azure AD Premium | Microsoft Docs
+title: Install Microsoft Identity Manager Service and Portal for Azure AD Premium customers | Microsoft Docs
 description: Get the steps to configure and install MIM Service and Portal for Microsoft Identity Manager 2016 SP2 in organizations licensed for Azure AD Premium
 services: active-directory
 documentationcenter: ''